janse180/dynamiccluster/deploy.md

     cloud_poller_interval: 20

-Auto provision interval (in secondes) is the time interval that Dynamic Cluster checks queueing jobs to see if new worker nodes are needed.
+Auto provision interval (in seconds) is the time interval that Dynamic Cluster checks queueing jobs to see if new worker nodes are needed.
 The default value is 60.

     auto_provision_interval: 60